ollieatkinson/NamedPoint/README.md

 # NamedPoint

-A package to provide named points of frames.
+A package to provide names for points in a frame.

 ```swift
 public enum NamedPoint: String, Codable, Hashable {